oscar-bender-stone/honors-thesis/source/2_foundations.typ

 The key problem to reliability is, while we can easily verify if a given input is accepted by a verifier, how do we tell when there is _no_ such input?
 We use a novel criterion developed by Artemov's Logic of Proofs @artemov_lp.
+[TODO: bridge this with selector proofs.
+Also, make sure to explain WHY the arithmetic hierarchy is enough.
+We JUST want to explore properties of naturals.
+We can't do beyond.
+But we should prove this!]

 This is where our metatheory come in.
 [TODO: explore arithmetic hierarchy briefly?
 How do we know _which_ results on computability are trustworthy?
 This is ESSENTIAL for the TCB!]

+== Logic of Proofs

 == Computability